vincebalaman/Well-Meadows-Hospital-Registry/README.md

 ### CREATE YOUR OWN BRANCH
-**1. Create a branch for a specific feature** create a isolated branch for the a specific feature to be added Create and switch to the new branch by running this command:
+**1. Create a branch for a specific feature**
+Create a isolated branch for the a specific feature to be added Create and switch to the new branch by running this command:

 ```bash